jorius/react-native-navigation/README.md

 I did not explain some of the components and any other logic that is already in the repo to don't make this guide long and just focus on the main subject here: **Build a scalable navigation in a easy way to understand.**

-If you have doubts, issues or troubles trying to make this from scratch you can go to the repo and dig deep into the project and see how was everything done. :blush:
+If you have doubts, issues or any trouble trying to make this from scratch you can go to the repo and dig deeper into the project and see how everything was done. :blush:

 [This is the repo on github for this project :blush:](https://github.com/jorius/react-native-navigation/tree/playground)